LinkUVerse/rtd/external-crates/move/crates/move-package-alt/DESIGN.md

 ## Update dependencies (repinning)

-If the user runs `sui move update-deps`, we rerun resolution, pinning, fetching, and validation for all dependencies.
-If they run `sui move update-deps d1 d2` we rerun these steps only for the specified dependencies.
+If the user runs `rtd move update-deps`, we rerun resolution, pinning, fetching, and validation for all dependencies.
+If they run `rtd move update-deps d1 d2` we rerun these steps only for the specified dependencies.

 ## Build / Test